vltabacaru/testing/sqldev-cicd-liquibase/sqldev-cicd/sqldev-cicd.md

     HOST cd &proj_dir; touch database/hr-initial-code.xml
     ````

-4. Open `hr-initial-code.xml` in SQL Developer, and add these lines:
+4. This changelog includes the 4 SQL scripts with code changes saved at previous step.
+Open `hr-initial-code.xml` in SQL Developer, and add these lines:

     ````
     <?xml version="1.1" encoding="UTF-8"?>